hasemac/tokamak_equilibrium/README.md

    - Be aware of whether or not you use a virtual environment.
    - When using it, execute the above command under a virtual environment.
 3. Execute 'equalibrium.ipynb' in the root directory in order from the top.

+### For othe functions

+If you would like to use other functions such as the tracing of guiding center, you need to make othe matrix for the functions.
+Please execute "1_make_fundamental_matrix.py" in root directory.
+Although this run take a long time, this only needs to be done once.

 ## How to set calculation conditions